OpenNebula/marketplace-docs/source/service/vnf.rst

 .. important::

-   Before you start with the tutorials, please, ensure that you followed the steps as was described in the :ref:`Quick Start <quick_start>`.
+   Before you start with the tutorials, please, ensure that you followed the steps as was described in the :ref:`Quick Start <service_vnf_quick_start>`.
 Mainly that you downloaded the VNF image and prepared the template by setting up the password or ssh key or both.

 .. _vnf_tutorial_vnf: